 Carpentry is one of the most important jobs in the world - for centuries, it has been the backbone of society, instrumental in making homes for billions of people.
 And yet, working as a carpenter is extremely dangerous and physically demanding.
 It can result in long-term injuries and chronic pain and suffering.
 When a sudden accident occurs, severe injuries can put a carpenter out of work, losing income or needing to go on disability.
 New York’s workers' compensation benefits are in place to help carpenters keep their life on track and get the help they need for a full recovery.

 Sometimes, carpentry accidents can be fatal, which is why it is so important to hold employers accountable for accidents that injure workers.
-If you or someone you know has been injured while on the job, you have options available to you.
-Call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to tell us what happened.
+If you or someone you know has been injured while on the job in New York, you have options available to you.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to tell us what happened.
 We will explore what you should do next.

 Construction is already one of the deadliest industries in America, right up there with logging.
 Construction workers face danger every day in many different forms, but certain hazards are more common than others.
 These include: